UmakanthOS/Manual_Migration/option1.md

         ![puttyloginpage](images/puttyloginpage.PNG)
         ![puttykey](images/puttykeybrowse.PNG)
     - After the login, run the following set of commands to migrate
-        - Download the onpremise compressed data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location.
+        - Download the on-premise backup from Azure Blob storage to VM such as moodle, moodledata, configuration folders with database backup file to /home/azureadmin location.
         -   Download the compressed backup file to Controller VM at /home/azureadmin/ location.
             ```
                 sudo -s